Reasoners

 print(ind)

 In this guide we covered the main functionalities of the reasoners in Owlapy.
-In the next one, we speak about owlapi adaptor and how can make use of owlapi in owlapy.
+In the next one, we speak about owlapi synchronization and how can make use of owlapi in owlapy.